 On August 6, 2021, the Court of Queen's Bench granted the Balancing Pool's application to strike the entire claim.
 The claimant appealed the ruling.
-On March 3, 2022, the Court of Queen's Bench dismissed the appeal and the claim was struck entirely.
-On April 1, 2022, the claimant filed and served a Notice of Appeal with the Alberta Court of Appeal.
+On March 3, 2022, the Court of Queen's Bench dismissed the claimant's appeal, and the claim was struck entirely.
+On April 1, 2022, the claimant filed an appeal with the Court of Appeal of Alberta.
+On December 6, 2022, the Court of Appeal of Alberta dismissed the issues raised in the Appeal by the claimant.
+The Balancing Pool was ultimately successful in defending this claim.